 - Browse and compare new plans available in your new zip code.
 Premiums, deductibles, and provider networks will differ.

 - Re-apply for any premium tax credits or cost-sharing reductions.
-Your subsidy amount is based on your projected income for the year and local benchmark plan costs, which will change.
+Your subsidy amount is based on your projected yearly income and local benchmark plan costs, which will change.

 5. Special Considerations for Medicare

-If you are on Medicare, your move may require action:
+If you're on Medicare, your move may require action:

 - Medicare Part A and Part B (Original Medicare): These are portable nationwide.
-You simply need to update your address with Social Security to ensure correct billing and communication.
+Simply update your address with Social Security to ensure correct billing and communication.

 - Medicare Part D (Drug Plan) or Medicare Advantage (Part C): These plans are region-specific.
 Moving outside your plan's service area grants you a special election period to choose a new Part D or Advantage plan in your new location.